 - Participation and Professionalism (100 points) Due to the experiential learning in class, it is expected that you attend all classes.
-You will be expected to have read all required chapters prior to class.
-If you will not be in class, and email to the professor is REQUIRED, although it does not excuse the absence.
-If you are more than 15 minutes late, you will be considered absent. - Dibs Reaction Paper (50 points) This paper should reflect your impressions/thoughts/feelings as you read this fascinating case study.
+I will deduct points for texting, talking, and being disrespectful in class, as well as absences in excess of 3.
+The 4th absence will result in the loss of 50 points.
+Lack of participation in blackboard assignments will be considered an absence. - 2.
+Dibs Reaction Paper (50 points) This paper should reflect your impressions/thoughts/feelings as you read this fascinating case study.
 It should be from two to five pages, and contain your observations of what Dr. Axline uses in her therapeutic repertoire to work with Dibs.
-Do not hand in a summary - I have read the book. - Helpful phrasing to avoid a summary might include: "based on my experience with children I believe..."
-"I found it interesting that Axline..."
-"On the point of I disagree with Axline's belief because..." - Quizzes (20 points each) Quizzes will be completed either in class or as take home and will cover the assigned reading (chapters and additional readings as assigned) and material discussed in class. - 4.
+Do not hand in a summary I have read the book.

+• Helpful phrasing to avoid l a summary might include: "based on my experience with children I believe" "I found it interesting that Axline" at Axline" "On the point of , I disagree with Axline's belief because"

+- 3. Quizzes (20 points each) Quizzes will be completed online and will cover the assigned reading (chapters and additional readings as assigned) and material discussed in class. - 4.
 Observation Assignment (20 points) Students will observe a group (two or more) of children or adolescents K-12 in an informal setting for no more than a half hour (suggested places are the mall, library, parks etc.).
 During this time students will complete the field notes (Appendix A).
 Then, complete a one page write up on what was observed and what you think it means and how it might relate to the tenants or concepts discussed in the text and in class.
 Consider what the child might be feeling or thinking and discuss what clues and context brought you to those conclusions. - 5.
 Play Therapy Basic Skills Test (50 points) -Students will demonstrate basic play therapy skills in playroom role plays.
 See rubric. - 6.
 Group Presentations (100 points) See rubric.

-- Presentation of Play Therapy Activity (50 points) Students will lead the class on a therapeutic activity of their choice.
+- 7. Presentation of Play Therapy Activity (50 points) Students will lead the class on a therapeutic activity of their choice.
 I will provide resources or you may use your own (Pinterest).
-50 points - See rubric. - 8.
+50 points See rubric. - 8.
 Journal Article Review (20 points) Students will critique journal article that pertains to play therapy.
 See rubric.